Steele dossier: The Washington Free Beacon operation does not produce the dossier

-Second operation: Research funded by Democrats produces dossier
+Democratic Party operation produces dossier

+Hiring and initial reports

-The second operation of opposition research was indirectly funded by the DNC and the Clinton campaign, working through their attorney of record, Marc Elias of Perkins Coie.
+The second operation of opposition research was indirectly funded by the Democratic National Committee and the Clinton campaign, working through their attorney of record, Marc Elias of Perkins Coie.
 In an October 2017 letter, Perkins Coie general counsel Matthew Gehringer described how, in March 2016, Fusion GPS approached Perkins Coie and, knowing the Clinton campaign and the DNC were its clients, inquired whether its clients wished to pay Fusion GPS "to continue research regarding then-presidential candidate Donald Trump, research that Fusion GPS had conducted for one or more other clients during the Republican primary contest."
 In April 2016, Elias hired Fusion GPS to perform opposition research on Trump.

 Fusion GPS co-founder Glenn R. Simpson had some reservations, as he did not like the idea of helping Hillary Clinton.
-In an email, Simpson said "The only way I could see working for HRC is if it is against Trump."
+In an email, Simpson said, "The only way I could see working for HRC is if it is against Trump."

 In June 2016, as part of its work for Perkins Coie, Fusion GPS hired Orbis Business Intelligence, a private British intelligence firm, to look into connections between Trump and Russia.
 Orbis co-founder Christopher Steele, a retired British MI6 officer with expertise in Russian matters, was hired as a subcontractor to do the job.
-Prior to his work on the dossier, Steele had been a paid informant for the FBI for information unrelated to the Russia investigation.
+Prior to and during some of his work on the dossier, Steele had been a paid confidential human source (CHS) for the FBI for information unrelated to the Russia investigation.

-In total, Perkins Coie paid Fusion GPS $1.02million in fees and expenses, of which Fusion GPS paid Orbis $168,000 to produce the dossier.
-The DNC and Clinton campaign disclosed the total amount paid to Perkins Coie on campaign finance reports.
-In March 2022, the Federal Election Commission (FEC) fined the DNC $105,000 and the Clinton campaign $8,000 for misreporting those fees and expenses as "legal services" and "legal and compliance consulting" rather than "opposition research".
+The DNC and Clinton campaign treasurers reported they paid Perkins Coie a total of $12.4 million for legal and compliance services during the 2016 campaign.
+This led Trump to claim the dossier had cost $12 million, although the actual cost was far less.
+According to Fusion GPS, Perkins Coie paid them $1.02 million in fees and expenses, and Fusion GPS paid $168,000 to Steele's firm, Orbis Business Intelligence, to produce the dossier.
+Despite that, Trump and his son Donald Trump Jr. continued to claim for more than a year that Steele was paid "millions of dollars" for his work.

 Orbis was hired between June and November 2016, and Steele produced 16 reports during that time, with a 17th report added in December.
-The reports were like "prepublication notes" based on information from Steele's sources, and were not released as a fully vetted and "finished news article".
+The reports were like "prepublication notes" based on information from Steele's sources and were not released as a fully vetted and "finished news article".
 Steele believes 70–90 percent of the dossier is accurate, a view shared by Simpson.
+In litigation, it was revealed that:

 Steele delivered his reports individually to Fusion GPS as one- to three-page numbered reports.
 The first report, dated June 20, 2016, was sent to Washington by courier and hand-delivered to Fusion GPS.
-The names of the sources were redacted and replaced with descriptions to help Fusion judge their credibility.
+The names of the sources were redacted and replaced with descriptions to help Fusion GPS judge their credibility.